aidanbebbington/carpark/README.md

 This solution provides all the pricing calculation functionality as requested by the spec, but some more time would be required to make it production ready.

 I've opted to create an .NET Core Web API because I was hoping to build an Angular front end (more on that below).

-The quickest way to manually test the project is through Swagger UI.
+The quickest way to manually test the project is through Swagger UI, although thorough unit tests are included.

 ## System Requiremnts